Welcome to Moolanomy. You’ve just found a roadmap to help you improve your finances and change your life!

 10. Manage Your Risks

-Step 10, takes you beyond your basic insurances that you should already have in place:
+Step 10, takes you beyond the basic insurances that you should already have in place:

 - Health Insurance